 7. International monetary arrangements.

 This module is an elective for all Single and Joint Honours degree programmes in Economics.

 This module is not available to students across other degree programmes in the University.

 Method of assessment

-be able to assess and rigorously examine the main debates on international financial problems arising in the newspapers and specialised magazines (critical thinking)
+* critically assess and examine the main debates on international money and finance problems arising in the media newspapers and specialised magazines.

 * understand the implications of capital flows for the international transmission of economic shocks.